-&lt;sup>58 Bernhard Karlgren, Glosses on the Ta ya and Sung odes (The Museum of Far Eastern Antiquities, Bulletin No. 18, 1946), p.
+64 Bernhard Karlgren, Glosses on the Ta ya and Sung odes (The Museum of Far Eastern Antiquities, Bulletin No. 18, 1946), p.
 152.

-&lt;sup>59 Marcel Granet, Chinese Civilization (Routledge, 2013), p.
+65 Marcel Granet, Chinese Civilization (Routledge, 2013), p.
 197.

-Now, we have already reached the understanding that the second part of the name Wusun, sun, however the name is spelled (Usun, Asii, Asiani, etc.), is a transliteration of the Chinese phonetic spelling of the name, or a part of the name, of the people referred to, who were, as shown above, a Xiongnu clan.
-Now, if we prefix wu to Xiongnu, we get Wu-Xiongnu, a form pronounced approximately as wu-shiong-nu or wu-shung-nu.
+prefix wu to Xiongnu, we get Wu-Xiongnu, a form pronounced approximately as wu-shiong-nu or wu-shung-nu.
 And what does Wu-Xiongnu mean?
 It means Black Xiongnu.
-This name in Trogus as found in Justin, was thus transliterated as Asiani; and for all intents and purposes, Wusun, and all its various forms, are thus phonetic spellings or transcriptions of Wu-Xiongnu.
+This name in Trogus as found in Justin, was thus transliterated as Asiani;66 and for all intents and purposes, Wusun, and all its various forms, are thus phonetic spellings or transcriptions of Wu-Xiongnu.

 Now, Pasiani differs from Asiani only by beginning with the letter p.
-Since the Pasiani are attested in Strabo to have been one of the tribes that conquered Bactria, and since the name Bai was one of the names by which the Chinese knew the Yue-Ji, or Moon Ji clan, who conquered Bactria, we come logically to the only conclusion that logic offers, and it must be correct - that Pasiani is really a variant of Basiani, and that Basiani is, in fact, a phonetic spelling of Bai-Xiongnu, pronounced bai-shung-nu, and meaning White Xiongnu.
+Since the Pasiani are attested in Strabo to have been one of the tribes that conquered Bactria, and since the name Bai was one of the names by which the Chinese knew the Yue-Ji, or Moon Ji clan, who conquered Bactria, we come logically to the only conclusion that logic offers, and it must be correct-that Pasiani is really a variant of Basiani, and that Basiani is, in fact, a phonetic spelling of Bai-Xiongnu, pronounced bai-shung-nu, and meaning White Xiongnu.
 The first part of the name is thus the Chinese word for 'white.'
-That being so, the first part of
+That being so, the first part of Bai-Xiongnu and of its derivatives makes the name an exonym in part, for the people to whom the name referred were not Chinese.
+They were Huns.
+If, again, we look to the Turkic languages for a word that means 'white,' we find that the word for 'white' is ku.67 Prefix ku to Xiongnu, and you get Ku-Xiongnu, which is pronounced kushung-nu.
+The last syllable in Ku-Xiongnu and Bai-Xiongnu, however, evidently suffered the same fate that the last syllable in Wu-Xiongnu suffered: either it was dropped, or it was pronounced too indistinctly to be often heard, and this is reflected in the phonetic spelling Wusun and in most of its variants.
+Thus, as Wu-Xiongnu became Wusun, or Usun, etc., so Ku-Xiongnu became Kusun, or Kushan, etc., and Bai-Xiongnu became Bai-shu-ni, or Bai-shun, or Baisun, etc. The sun or shun or shan in these names, as indicated above, represents the sound of Xiong, as does the djan in

-&lt;sup>60 Justini, Historiarum Philippicarum, ex Trogo Pompeio, Libros XLIV (Nova Scriptorum Latinorum Bibliotheca, Edited by C. L. F. Panckoucke, 1833), p.
+66 Justini, Historiarum Philippicarum, ex Trogo Pompeio, Libros XLIV, edited by C. L. F. Panckoucke (Nova Scriptorum Latinorum Bibliotheca, 1833), p.
 175.